That’s the total number of Same Day ACH payments processed in 2017.

 - Account verification

-3. Offering multiple payment methods:
+3. Offering multiple payment options:

-Even though ACH is one of the fastest growing payment methods in the US, credit card payments are still the most popular option, with the highest growth rate of 10.2%.
+Even though ACH is one of the fastest growing payment options in the US, credit card payments are still the most popular option, with the highest growth rate of 10.2%.
 Usage of digital wallets like PayPal, Google Pay, and Apple Pay is also on the rise, specifically among millennials.

 About 73% online consumers believe that the payment type accepted by a business affect their decision to buy from that business.